status-im/specs/docs/stable/5-secure-transport.md

 Multi-device support is quite challenging as there is not a central place where information on which and how many devices (identified by their respective `installation-id`) belongs to a whisper-identity / waku-identity.

-Furthermore, account recovery always needs to be taken into consideration, where the whole device is wiped clean and all the information about any previous sessions is lost.
+Furthermore, account recovery always needs to be taken into consideration, where a user wipes clean the whole device and the nodes loses all the information about any previous sessions.

-Taking these considerations into account, the way multi-device information is propagated through the network is through x3dh bundles, which will contain information about paired devices as well as information about the sending device.
+Taking these considerations into account, the way the network propagates multi-device information using x3dh bundles, which will contain information about paired devices as well as information about the sending device.

-This mean that every time a new device is paired, the bundle needs to be updated and propagated with the new information, and the burden is put on the user to make sure the pairing is successful.
+This means that every time a new device is paired, the bundle needs to be updated and propagated with the new information, the user has the responsibility to make sure the pairing is successful.

 The method is loosely based on https://signal.org/docs/specifications/sesame/ .